euroscipy/euroscipy_proceedings/papers/cokelaer/cokelaer.rst

-The PKNs gives a list of known relationship between proteins.
+The PKNs gives a list of known relationships between proteins.
 It is built from literature or expertise from experimentalists.
 One way to store the PKNs is to use  the SIF format, which list relationships between proteins within a tabulated-separated values file.
 Consider this example::